 Why You Should Register Your Animal With USSA

 It is also important to have your registration for your emotional support animal on hand at all times, just in case something unexpected comes up.
-You can not travel or expect to be allowed to stay somewhere that doesn’t allow animals without your registration.
+You can not expect to be allowed to stay somewhere that doesn’t allow animals without your registration.
 It is important to be prepared instead of trying to get everything handled last minute.

 USSA also provides items for service animals, in case you have decided your emotional support animal is actually an emotional support animal.
 You can buy a vest and other accessories for your service dog from USSA and get them all ready to go out in the world and do their job in one simple place.